-If, for instance, you entered the U.S. either on the Visa Waiver Program (sometimes called "ESTA") or as a crewman, you cannot submit a change of status application.
+If, for instance, you entered the U.S. either on the Visa Waiver Program (VWP; also sometimes called "ESTA") or as a crewman, you cannot submit a change of status application.
 (For details, see Came to the U.S. on the Visa Waiver Program: Can I Change to M-1 Vocational Student Status?)

-If you did not get the "prospective student" notation in your B-2 visa, you should be careful about the timing of a request to change status.
-Officials from the Department of State (which handles immigration matters at embassies and consulates abroad) recently adopted a so-called 60-day rule.
+If you did not get the "prospective student" notation in your B-2 visa, be careful about the timing of a request to change status.
+Officials from the Department of State (or DOS, which handles immigration matters at embassies and consulates abroad) have adopted a so-called 60-day rule.

-That rule creates a presumption of misrepresentation if you enter the U.S. in one visa category but then apply to change to another visa category (or apply to get a green card) within 60 days of that entry into the United States.
-That is to say, if you apply to change status quickly without a good reason, officials will conclude that you lied during your previous U.S. entry.
+That rule creates a presumption of misrepresentation if you enter the U.S. in one visa category but then apply to change to another visa category (or apply to get a green card) within 60 days of your U.S. entry.
+That is to say, if you apply to change status quickly without a good reason, officials will conclude that you lied about the reasons you came to the United States.

 The prospective student" notation would qualify as good reason, and you could likely avoid this presumption.
-Officials from the Department of Homeland Security (which handles immigration matters within the United States) do not have an official rule on this topic, but they still check for possible misrepresentation when reviewing requests to change status.
-So for most people, it's best to wait at least 60 days after you entered the United States to submit any change of status request (unless you have the "prospective student" notation).
+Officials from the Department of Homeland Security (DHS, which handles immigration matters within the United States) do not have an official rule on this topic, but still check for possible misrepresentation when reviewing requests to change status.
+For most people, it's best to wait at least 60 days after entering the United States to submit any change of status request (unless you have the "prospective student" notation).

-In practice, this means that you may have to submit multiple requests.
-The first request will be to extend your current status.
+In practice, this means that you might have to submit separate and different requests to USCIS in order to achieve your goal.
+The first will be to extend your current status.
 The second request will be to change your status to that of student.
 (For more information about extensions of status, see Filling Out Form I-539 to Extend Nonimmigrant Status.)
-The best practice is to file the extension request first and then to include a receipt for the extension request with the change request.
+The best practice is to file the extension request first and later include USCIS's receipt for the extension request with your change of status request.

 You'll start by getting what's called a SEVIS Form I-20 from the school that admits you, and paying the SEVIS fee.
-After that, you'll fill out and assemble more paperwork , including Form I-539 Application to Change Nonimmigrant Status, and send it all to U.S. Citizenship and Immigration Services (USCIS) for a decision.
+After that, you'll fill out and assemble more paperwork , including Form I-539 Application to Change Nonimmigrant Status, and send it all to U.S. Citizenship and Immigration Services (USCIS) with a separate fee for a decision.

 If applying to academic programs, start contacting schools at least a year before you plan to start your studies.
 Vocational programs tend to follow their own schedules.
 Just remember to leave enough time for an admission decision by your program (ask the school for a time estimate) as well as a Change of Status decision by USCIS (allow a few months).
-And don’t forget that you may need to extend your current status as well.
+Don't forget that you might need to extend your current status, as well.

 When you receive the SEVIS I-20, you'll see that the front has been signed by the school's Designated Student Officer ("DSO"), who is the school's link between international students and USCIS.
 Before signing your I-20, review it carefully for errors and send it back for any needed correction.
 (It's better to have the school fix errors now than to have to explain them to a consular or USCIS officer later.)